1) Overview

 budget c/Softball

-Opens up the Budget Window, showing the transaction history ofSoftball
+Opens up the Budget Window, showing the transaction history ofSoftball.

 4) Contributions to the Developer Guide